Skip to content

 How do we best support arrested children to prevent them becoming involved in violence?

 The Youth Endowment Fund is a charity with a mission that matters.
-We’re here to prevent children and young people becoming involved in violence.
+We’re here to prevent children and young people from becoming involved in violence.
 We think any credible plan to reduce violence has to recognise that children rely on seven essential sectors to be safe, one of which is youth justice.
-We plan to work with delivery organisations and system leaders to better understand and deliver on the changes most likely to reduce violence.
+We plan to work with youth justice practitioners, delivery organisations and system leaders to better understand and deliver on the changes most likely to reduce violence.

-Why are we focusing on youth justice?
+Why are we focusing on youth justice and youth offending?

 There are three key reasons why we are focusing on youth justice: